demingfactor/storytellingsa/src/cms/pages/professional-tellers.md

 ###### Ruth Carson has been sharing stories with children and adults for over 20 years in schools, at fairs and festivals, nursing homes and pubs.
 Read More...

+Ruth believes in the power of  stories to touch our souls and to nourish the imagination.
+She enjoys the challenge of tailoring her story sessions and workshops to suit the needs and interests of particular groups be they children or adults.
+Her repertoire of stories is ever expanding and includes folk tales, wisdom and peace stories, fairytales, whale and dolphin stories,  inspirational stories and stories that are just fun.

+She is a long term active member of The Storytelling Guild of Australia (SA) now Storytelling Australia (South Australia).

+Phone:  +61 08 8340 8521

+Email: storyruth@y7mail.com

 ![](https://web.archive.org/web/20200308052628im_/http://storytellingsa.org.au/wp-content/uploads/2014/09/Jill-Wherry-2-260x300.jpg)

 [](https://web.archive.org/web/20200308052628/mailto:wherryj@senet.com.au)